JonTheJi/100-days-of-code/log.md

 ### Day 0: September 24, 2018

 **Today's Progress**: Set up an SQL environment.
 Use Postgres as my RDMS and PgAdminIII as my platform.
-Also, finished a leetCode problem 23.
+Also, finished leetCode problem 23.
 Merge K sorted List using Java.

 **Thoughts:** SQL is pretty cool, I have more interest in it now.